Top Toys of 1971: Weebles, Barbie, Hot Wheels and Wobbling Toy-Box Energy

 It also fits the moment aesthetically.
 The early 70s were already swimming in bold graphics, decorative patterning, and leftover visual energy from the late 60s.
 Spirograph translated some of that same visual language into living-room play, which made it feel more contemporary than a plain old art pad.

 And like the best activity toys, it had enough repeatability to keep going.
 New colors, new gear combinations, new tiny obsessive circles — once the child was locked in, the afternoon disappeared.
+It is exactly the kind of art-table obsession covered in Craft Kits Made a Mess.

 Fun Fact / Why It Still Matters Spirograph worked because it made complicated-looking design feel accessible, almost magical, and deeply satisfying to repeat.